golangci/golangci-lint-action/README.md

    If you would like to have comments - please, up-vote [the issue](https://github.com/golangci/golangci-lint-action/issues/5).
 3. The number of annotations is [limited](https://github.com/actions/toolkit/blob/main/docs/problem-matchers.md#limitations).

-To enable annotations, you need to add the `checks' permission to your action.
+To enable annotations, you need to add the `checks` permission to your action.

 ```yaml annotate
 permissions: